To the Finland Station: Reception

 In his review of the 1972 edition, Marxist philosopher Marshall Berman calls the book "the last great 19th-century novel" and writes that it is "far more original and more powerful than its first generation of readers could have known."
-He praises the work's enormous scope and writes that the book "interweaves philosophy, sociology, psychobiography, literary criticism, economic analysis, political history and theory, always in complex and sophisticated ways—and yet, for all this, the human narrative hardly ever flags, but sweeps us breathlessly along."
+He praises the work's enormous scope and how it "interweaves philosophy, sociology, psychobiography, literary criticism, economic analysis, political history and theory, always in complex and sophisticated ways—and yet, for all this, the human narrative hardly ever flags, but sweeps us breathlessly along."
 Berman also lauds Wilson's depiction of historical figures, calling his characterization of Marx "brilliant and probably unsurpassable, almost Shakespearean in its tragic grandeur and anguish."
-He writes, "To the Finland Station,' a work of the historical imagination at its most creative, puts us in touch with the revolutionary dreams and visions of our past.
+He writes, "'To the Finland Station,' a work of the historical imagination at its most creative, puts us in touch with the revolutionary dreams and visions of our past.
 If we read it well, we can use it to teach ourselves how to keep the dreams alive in the present, and maybe even, in the future, how to make the visions real."

-Menand writes that To the Finland Station is "if not a great book, a grand book.
+Menand labels To the Finland Station "if not a great book, a grand book.
 It brings a vanished world to life."
-He states that Wilson "was justified in arguing, in the introduction to the 1972 edition, that his book constituted 'a basically reliable account of what the revolutionists thought they were doing in the interests of a 'better world.'"
-Menand also writes that the book has value as "a poignant artifact of the 1930s."
+He says Wilson "was justified in arguing, in the introduction to the 1972 edition, that his book constituted 'a basically reliable account of what the revolutionists thought they were doing in the interests of a 'better world.'"
+Menand adds that the book has value as "a poignant artifact of the 1930s."

-In his 2017 review of the book, historian Andrew Hartman writes that To the Finland Station "is beautifully written, imaginatively constructed, sweeping in scope, and smart in many of its judgments—though it gets some important things wildly wrong" and describes the work as a "classic work of intellectual history."
+In his 2017 review, historian Andrew Hartman writes that To the Finland Station "is beautifully written, imaginatively constructed, sweeping in scope, and smart in many of its judgments—though it gets some important things wildly wrong" and describes the work as a "classic work of intellectual history."
 Hartman criticizes what he views as Wilson's improper understanding of the Hegelian and Marxist dialectic.